 French minister Woerth questioned in L'Oreal probe

-French police questioned a cabinet minister for eight hours on Thursday as they probed claims France's richest woman illegally bankrolled President Nicolas Sarkozy's 2007 election campaign.
+French police questioned a senior cabinet minister Thursday, as they probed claims that France's richest woman illegally bankrolled President Nicolas Sarkozy's 2007 election campaign.

-Detectives arrived early at Labour Minister Eric Woerth's offices as part of inquiries into various financial scandals surrounding L'Oreal cosmetics heiress Liliane Bettencourt's multi-billion-euro fortune.
+Labour Minister Eric Woerth was interviewed by detectives at his ministry as part of inquiries into various financial scandals surrounding L'Oreal heiress Liliane Bettencourt's multi-billion euro fortune.

-The minister had previously said he wanted to speak to police to clear his name over allegations that damaged Sarkozy's bid to push through unpopular pension reforms and Woerth's hopes of becoming prime minister.
+The minister had previously said he wanted to speak to police to clear the air over allegations that have rocked Sarkozy's government and undermined his attempts to push through unpopular pension reforms.

-The prosecutors' office in the Paris suburb of Nanterre, which oversees the investigations into 87-year-old Bettencourt, said beforehand that Woerth "would be questioned on all the elements which interest investigators."
+The prosecutors' office in the Paris suburb of Nanterre, which oversees the investigations into 87-year-old Bettencourt, said Woerth "would be questioned on all the elements which interest investigators."

 An investigation was launched after secretly recorded tapes appeared to reveal a conversation between Bettencourt and a business adviser in which they allegedly discussed means of avoiding French tax.